geoadmin/mf-chsdi3/chsdi/static/doc/source/api/faq/index.rst

 Some layers can’t be freely used.
 These layers are accessible by the way of `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_

-The list below includes the layers that require swisstopo web acesss:
+The list below includes the layers that require a swisstopo web acesss:

 .. raw:: html